razaOnGit/periskope-app/periskope-app/README.md

 ### Running the Frontend

-- To start the development server:
+- To start the development server://frontend folder ---- cd periskope-app

   ```bash
   npm start